immcantation/shazam/docs/topics/observedMutations.md

 FWR3 of the V-segment.

-If `frequency=TRUE`, R and S mutation frequencies are calculated over the number of non-N positions in the speficied regions.
+If `frequency=TRUE`, R and S mutation frequencies are calculated over the number of non-N positions in the specified regions.

 + `mu_freq_cdr_r`:  frequency of replacement mutations in CDR1 and
 CDR2 of the V-segment.